shwina/still-magic/_en/refactor.md

 Functions were created so that programmers could write common operations and re-use them in order to reduce the amount of code that needed to be compiled.
-It turns out that moving complex operations into functions also reduces [cognitive load](#g:cognitive-load): by reducing the number of things that have to be understood simultaneously.
+It turns out that moving complex operations into functions also reduces {% include g key="g:cognitive-load" text="cognitive load" %}: by reducing the number of things that have to be understood simultaneously.

 {% include refactor/extract-function.html %}